Wine Residual Sugar Calculator

 Determine wine sweetness level from grams per liter of residual sugar.

 Residual sugar (RS) is the sugar remaining in a wine after fermentation is complete.
-It directly determines whether a wine is dry, off-dry, semi-sweet, or sweet — and it affects how the wine tastes, pairs with food, and ages.
+It decides whether a wine is dry, off-dry, semi-sweet or sweet, and it drives how the wine tastes, what it pairs with, and how long it keeps.

 Wine sweetness classification by RS: